Factors that affect Student Learning

 Learning disabilities can affect the way student learns.
 There are specific learning abilities (SLD) such as auditory or visual processing that will affect the way students process or recall information given to them both orally or in writing.

-Other designations such as OHI (Other Health Impairments) -- such as attention deficit disorders or ADD/ADHD -- or emotional disorders (ED) will affect the students' abilities to concentrate or use self-control.
+Other designations such as OHI (Other Health Impairments) contain several sub classification.
+These include: attention deficit disorders or ADD/ADHD, or emotional disorders (ED).
+These conditions will affect the students' abilities to concentrate or use self-control.

 Either way, some students will have mild or moderate disabilities or moderate to severe (such as intellectual disorders).